eduardolucioac/show-sensors/README.md

 konsole -p tabtitle="MY SUDO HTOP SHORTCUT" -e bash -c "sudo htop" &
 ```

- * The strategy that uses the value in `tabtitle="MY SUDO HTOP SHORTCUT"` is so that "wmctrl" applies the adjustments to the console window as soon as possible and in a guaranteed way, but `xdotool` can use other search strategies.
+**NOTE:** The strategy that uses the value in `tabtitle="MY SUDO HTOP SHORTCUT"` (Konsole) is so that "wmctrl" applies the adjustments to the console window as soon as possible and in a guaranteed way, but `xdotool` can use other search strategies.
 More details in the code itself.

 ## Future